cnpryer/huak/dev-resources/planning.md

 #### Uninstalling toolchains

 Toolchains can be uninstalled using `huak toolchain uninstall`.
 This will remove the currently active toolchain.
-Using `huak toolchain uninstall <version>` will attempt to uninstall a toolchain associated with the requested version.
+Using `huak toolchain uninstall <channel>` will attempt to uninstall a toolchain associated with the requested version.

 #### Using toolchains